This online seminar is organized by Ping Hu (SYSU), Jiaxi Nie (SCMS), Yan Wang (SJTU), Hehui Wu (SCMS) and Qiqin Xie (SHU).

 Sept 18, 2023: Patrice Ossona de Mendez (CNRS and Univ. of Charles)

-Twin-width and permutations bilibili
+Twin-width and permutations video

 Abstract: Inspired by a width invariant on permutations defined by Guillemot and Marx, Bonnet, Kim, Thomassé, and Watrigant introduced the twin-width of graphs, which is a parameter describing its structural complexity.
 This invariant has been further extended to binary structures, in several (basically equivalent) ways.
 We prove that a class of binary relational structures (that is: edge-colored partially directed graphs) has bounded twin-width if and only if it is a first-order transduction of a proper permutation class.
 As a by-product, we show that every class with bounded twin-width contains at most $2^{O(n)}$ pairwise non-isomorphic $n$-vertex graphs.